prasannax1/starships/README.md

 ### Description

-On the *Exodus* an entire sector is dedicated to sickbays, hospitals and clinics for the health and wellness of the crew within.
+On the *Aviary* an entire sector is dedicated to sickbays, hospitals and clinics for the health and wellness of the crew within.
 But quite often, Starfleet is asked to extend a hand of help to other species who do not have the medical facilities to deal with it.

-Enter the *Guppy*.
-Named after the missionary, not the fish (which is also named after the missionary).
-As big as a general hospital itself, it is equipped with some highly specialized medical equipment.
+Enter the *Nightingale*.
+Named after Florence Nightingale, it is as big as a general hospital itself, it is equipped with some highly specialized medical equipment.
   * Medical transporters with highly sensitive biofilters
   * 4 separate bio-shielded quarantine areas
   * The latest of scanners
   * Gallons of biomemetic gel
   * 20 EMH and 45 EMAH (emergency medical assistant hologram)
-  * 1 ECH in case the captain of the ship (nominally, the CMO of the *Exodus*) is incapacitated on mission.
+  * 1 ECH in case the captain of the ship (nominally, the CMO of the *Aviary*) is incapacitated on mission.
   * Mobile holo-emitter kits to send EMH on missions where humanoids cannot go on.

-The *Guppy* has a cruising speed of warp 7, and can speed up to a warp 9 to get to a medical emergency.
+The *Nightingale* has a cruising speed of warp 7, and can speed up to a warp 9 to get to a medical emergency.
 It has two medical runabouts, each of which can be used to evacuate 62 upright passengers or 24 patients in beds in a hurry.
 It also has two shuttles equipped with bio-suits, isolation areas to investigate highly contaminated areas.

-The *Guppy* was supposed to the original explorer model to be associated with the *Exodus* class before the *Photon* class was fast tracked into release.
-Several might have heaved silent sighs of relief at not having to face strange new civilizations at the helm of the *Guppy*, but for the medical crew the *Guppy* is irreplaceable.
+The *Nightingale* was supposed to the original explorer model to be associated with the *Aviary* class before the *Magpie* class was fast tracked into release.
+Several might have heaved silent sighs of relief at not having to face strange new civilizations at the helm of the *Nightingale*, but for the medical crew the *Nightingale* is irreplaceable.

-The *Vulture* bails out starfleet personnel when trouble is imminent; but when trouble has already stuck, it is the *Guppy* which delivers mercy and salvation.
+The *Vulture* bails out starfleet personnel when trouble is imminent; but when trouble has already stuck, it is the *Nightingale* which delivers mercy and salvation.